‘Sailing by’: historic tales of sail

 As you explore the tales already published here, why not think about contributing your own favourite historic sailing stories and images.
-We intend to maintain the website to include a wide range of ‘tales of sail’ for everyone to enjoy, so please come back to visit us again.
+The website includes a wide range of ‘tales of sail’ for everyone to enjoy, so please come back to visit us again.

-The aim of the project is to engage new audiences with an understanding of the richness of our maritime heritage through historic tales of sail and modern day sailing in classic and traditional boats.
-‘Sailing by’ offers opportunities to share and explore historic sailing stories and we look forward to publishing contributions from Shetland to the Solent and across the North Sea to the Netherlands, through the English Channel to France, down the Bristol Channel, along the Atlantic coasts and across the Irish Sea and down into the southern hemisphere.
+The aim of the project is to promote an understanding of the richness of our maritime heritage through historic tales of sail and modern day sailing in classic and traditional boats.
+‘Sailing by’ offers opportunities to share and explore historic sailing stories and we look forward to publishing contributions from Shetland to the Solent and across the North Sea to the Netherlands, through the English Channel to France, down the Bristol Channel, along the Atlantic coasts, across the Irish Sea and down into the southern hemisphere.

 In 2017, 30 boats cruised the Solent and South West coasts, with a small group braving the challenging weather to reach the Scilly Isles.

 OGA Areas bordering the Irish Sea planned a Cruise in Company for August 2016.
 There was a successful muster at Peel, but the Cruise plans had to be altered due to bad weather.